 On-line registration for EEMODS’11 is available, along with a direct link to the hotel reservation page.

 The conference is still soliciting sponsorships to ensure that EEMODS continues to be a world-class event.
 The above Web site describes the various sponsor levels and benefits.
-For more information, contact NEMA’s Bill Hoyt, who is also co-chair of the conference. bill.hoyt(at)nema.org
+For more information, contact NEMA’s Bill Hoyt, who is also co-chair of the conference. firstname.lastname@example.org

 Edited by Frank J. Bartos, PE, a Control Engineering contributing content specialist.
 Reach him at email@example.com.

 - Magazine Archives